muratk3n/thirdwave/en/README.md

 They are at 1/10th (which they got to with Western help, lets make this clear), does it make sense to help them so the ratio go up to 1/3th, or 1/2th?
-Such obscene help creates weird dynamics, even movies beome bizarre.
+Such obscene help creates weird dynamics too, even movies become bizarre.

 ---